Commercial Weight Consultancy

 UK ADHD and Autism Assessment

 Positioned as premium convenience — a faster way to skip NHS queues.
-But the highest-weight demand is adults seeking validation of lifelong struggles, and what they need is proof that a private diagnosis will be taken seriously.
+But the highest-weight demand is adults seeking something the speed framing does not address.
 Recognition is the barrier.
 Speed is the red herring.

 Read the analysis →Keyword: hearing aids